Effect of Advanced Age on Fertility and Pregnancy

 Older women are at risk for the same pregnancy complications as younger women, but their risk is higher for some of these problems.

 - Spontaneous abortion — Older women experience an increased rate of spontaneous abortion.
 These losses primarily result from a decline in female egg quality; changes in uterine and hormonal function may also play a role.
-The vast majority of losses occur between 6 and 14 weeks of gestation.
+The majority of pregnancy losses occur between the 6th and 14th weeks of gestation.

 - Ectopic pregnancy — Ectopic pregnancy is a major source of maternal deaths and complications in early pregnancy.
 Maternal age including 35 and greater years is associated with a four to eight-fold increased risk of ectopic pregnancy compared with younger women.